Pedrocchi Café: History

+Forfeiture

 An inevitable deterioration was caused by the difficulties caused by the Great War between 1915 and 1924.
 The restoration of "Pedrocchino" began afterwards and continued until 1927.
 In the following years it lost much of the original furniture designed by the Jappelli, which was replaced gradually during the fascist era.

 After World War II, with the project architect Angelo Pisani that is imposed against that of Carlo Scarpa, never considered by the municipality, started a new restoration that redefined the rooms overlooking the back alley, transformed the alley in a gallery covered with glass block and gets a few shops, a public telephone and a bronze fountain gutting part Offelleria, the restaurateur and demolishing the Billiard.

 Architecture

 The Pedrocchi Café is set up a triangular building, like a harpsichord.
 The main facade has a base of smooth ashlar.
 Towards the east, along the Via VIII of February are the three main rooms on the ground floor: the White Room, the Red Room and the Green Room, named after the color of tapestries made after the unification of Italy in 1861.

 Caffè Pedrocchi, one of the leading European Cafes and one survivor from the ancient Italian Café tradisoin.
 It is in the central square, including Palazzo Moroni, the Town Hall, and Bo, home of the University.
 During the excavation of the foundations they found old columns, now the town museum, and several marbles were used for making coffee.

 Its architecture, which blends the neoclassical style in the Venetian Gothic, with references exotic Egyptian and chinoiserie to reflect the romantic atmosphere of the time and the inspiration of the architect Jappelli.